 Don’t think you are the target audience.
 Meet the donors where they are, rather than where you think they are or wish they were.
-Make it easy for donors to financially support programs that they are passionate about, not programs that you (or your program people) wish donors were passionate about.
+Make it easy for donors to financially support programs that they are passionate about.
+Not programs that you (or your program people) wish donors were passionate about.

 Don’t be lazy.
 It’s not worth all the time, money, blood, sweat and tears we invest to acquire new donors if we’re not going to cultivate them right.
 Thank them.
 Segment them carefully.
 Thank them.
 Be relevant to them.
 Thank them.
 Show them the significance of their gifts.
 Don’t let that file go cold.
 Reactivate them.
 Always think retention.
 Thank them again.
+Stewardship counts.

 Don’t be seduced by a consultant who claims to be able to acquire “higher value donors” and passes over the lower and mid-range value donors.
 You will and ending up getting too few donors to sustain your organization.
 You need a program that acquires those higher value donors plus all the other donors.
 Today’s “little guy” can be tomorrows major gift.